 Picual, Cornicabra, Hojiblanca and Arbequina are the varieties of olives most cultivated in Spain.
 They produce different types of EVOO with characteristics highly appreciated by consumers and suitable for different uses in cooking.

 To know best evoo for cooking, it is necessary to know the uses that we will give and our tastes.
 All extra virgin olive oils are of excellent quality, regardless of the variety used.

 However, the flavor, stability and fruity of the oil changes with the variety, olive care, weather, terrain…

 Among the most used monovarietal extra virgin olive oils for cooking, the following stand out:

 Extra virgin olive oil Picual: Very suitable for fried, stews and canned for its high stability against oxidation.

 It is the Jaén olive oil and the most produced in Spain.

-Arbequina olive oil: with increasing production due to its high productivity in superintensive olive groves.
+Arbequina olive oil: with increasing production due to its high productivity in super high density olive groves.
 Arbequina EVOO has a mild flavor, spanish chefs usually use it in salads, toast, dressings and mayonnaise.